Edema: Veins

 Phlebetic lymphedema (or phlebolymphedema) is seen in untreated chronic venous insufficiency and is the most common type of edema (approx. 90%).
 It is a combination venous/lymphatic disorder that originates in defective "leaky" veins that allows the blood to back flow (venous reflux), slowing the return of the blood to the heart (venous stasis).
 The venous pressure in the legs changes dramatically while standing compared to lying down.
-How much pressure there is depends on the person's height, in the average adult person, it is 8 mm Hg while lying down and 100 mm Hg while standing.
+How much pressure there is depends on the person's height; in the average adult person, it is 8 mm Hg while lying down and 100 mm Hg while standing.

 In venous insufficiency, venous stasis results in abnormally high venous pressure (venous hypertension) and greater permeability of blood capillaries (capillary hyperpermeability), to drain the blood through the lymphatic system.
-The lymphatic system slowly removes excess fluid and proteins from the veins in the lower legs towards the upper body; however, as it is not as efficient as an unimpaired circulatory system, swelling (edema) is visible, particularly in the ankles and lower leg.
+The lymphatic system slowly removes excess fluid and proteins from the veins in the lower legs towards the upper body; however, as it is not as efficient as an unimpaired circulatory system, swelling (edema) is visible, particularly in the ankles and lower legs.
 The chronic increased fluid in the lymphatic system and capillary hyperpermeability causes an inflammatory response which leads to tissue fibrosis of both veins and lymphatic system, opening of arteriovenous shunts, all of which then worsens the condition in a vicious cycle.

 Others

 Swollen legs, feet and ankles are common in late pregnancy.
 The problem is partly caused by the weight of the uterus on the major veins of the pelvis.
 It usually clears up after delivery of the baby, and is mostly not a cause for concern, though it should always be reported to a doctor.

 Lack of exercise is another common cause of water retention in the legs.
 Exercise helps the leg veins work against gravity to return blood to the heart.
-If blood travels too slowly and starts to pool in the leg veins, the pressure can force too much fluid out of the leg capillaries into the tissue spaces.
+If blood travels too slowly and starts to pool in the leg veins, the pressure can force fluid out of the leg capillaries into the tissue spaces.
 The capillaries may break, leaving small blood marks under the skin.
 The veins themselves can become swollen, painful and distorted – a condition known as varicose veins.